MonadZero: Filtering in Monadic Chains

 • zero() is the absorbing element that terminates a computational path, like multiplying by zero

-• .when() in for-comprehensions is the primary use case, enabling mid-chain filtering
+• .when() in for-comprehensions is built on filter and is the idiomatic form for mid-chain guards

 • Requires MonadZero, not just Monad; use For.from(monadZero, ...) to unlock filtering